A Raspberry Pi Minecraft server is a cost-effective way to have your very own private server with your friends or just for stuffing around on.

 Optimizing the Minecraft Server

-Now to get the most out of our Minecraft server on the Raspberry Pi, we will want to install a plugin to help optimize the performance.
+To get the most out of our Minecraft server on the Raspberry Pi, you can install a plugin to help optimize the performance.

 Editing the Minecraft Properties